 6. Visit the most peaceful country in the world

 Iceland is the most peaceful country in the world and has held that position since 2008.
 The Global Peace Safety index considers factors like crime rate, political landscape, natural disasters and health risks.
 Official categories are social safety and security, ongoing domestic and international conflicts and the level of militarization.

-The crime rate in Iceland is very low.
+The crime rate in Iceland is very low and for many more reasons, Iceland is considered one of the safest countries in the world.
 This is rooted in our tightly knit family-oriented culture and homogeneous and egalitarian society.
 We have no standing army, navy or air force in Iceland, and our police do not carry firearms on duty.